flowtoolz/GetLaid/README.md

 GetLaid exposes the system spacing as two global `CGFLoat` constants.
 It calls the actual Apple API to calculate the constants the first time you acces them:

-1. `systemSiblingSpacing` is the gap the users system wants between sibling views.
+1. `systemSiblingSpacing` is the gap the user's system wants between sibling views.
-2. `systemParentSpacing` is the inset the users system wants from a view's edge to a contained subview.
+2. `systemParentSpacing` is the inset the user's system wants from a view's edge to a contained subview.

 It seems that on iOS both these system spacings are always the same.
 At least, I checked that from iPhone SE up to the newest 13" iPad Pro, and from iOS 12.0 to iOS 13.3.
 So GetLaid also offers a universal `systemSpacing` which just returns `systemSiblingSpacing`.